innocentwkc/kaizen-flow/README.md

 <a id="start"></a>
 Concurrently runs both the Vite development server and the Node.js server.
-Navigate to the application directory open your terminal an run the following
+Navigate to the application directory open your terminal and run the following

 ```bash
 npm install